SheplX/CI-CD-Final-ITI-PROJECT/README.md

 # Requirements :

 Well, we used here Google Cloud Provider so u need :
--  An configured gcp account with billing account enabled
+-  An configured gcp account with billing account enabled.
--  An configured project
+-  An configured project.

 # Installation :